sbrl/Pepperminty-Wiki/README.md

 ## Todo
 Here's a list of things that I want to add at some point (please feel free to [send a pull request](//github.com/sbrl/Pepperminty-Wiki/pulls) and help out!).

- - Better page history (revert to revision, compare revisions, etc.)
+ - Better page history (revert to revision, compare revisions, etc.) (#78, #79)
  - Intelligent auto-updating system that doesn't wipe your settings / module choices
  - A module registry of some sort (ideas welcome!)
  - Image maps (#103)
  - User management for moderators ( + moderator management for the wiki owner) (#127)
  - An app for Android (Sorry, iOS is not practical at the current time.
 Feel free to make one yourself!
-I'm happy to help out if you need help with Pepperminty Wiki itself (e.g. making it more machine-readable (#138)) - message on Gitter (see above), or open an issue on this repository.)
+I'm happy to help out if you need help with Pepperminty Wiki itself (e.g. making it more machine-readable (#138)) - message on Gitter (see above), or open an issue on this repository.) - in progress over [here](https://github.com/sbrl/Pepperminty-Wiki-Client-Android/)!
  - User watchlists
  - Theme gallery (#5)
  - (See more on the [issue tracker](https://github.com/sbrl/Pepperminty-Wiki/issues)!)
  - ...?

 Is the feature you want to see not on this list or not implemented yet?
-[Open an issue](//github.com/sbrl/Pepperminty-Wiki/issues/new) or [send a pull request](//github.com/sbrl/Pepperminty-Wiki/pulls)!
+[Open an issue](//github.com/sbrl/Pepperminty-Wiki/issues/new) or [send a pull request](//github.com/sbrl/Pepperminty-Wiki/pulls) - contributions welcome!

 # License
 Pepperminty Wiki is released under the Mozilla Public License 2.0.
 The full license text is included in the `LICENSE` file in this repository.